ashcroft79/Strategy/PRODUCT_DEFINITION.md

 - Name: The enabler (e.g., "Cloud Infrastructure", "Data Platform")
 - Description: What it is and why needed
 - Drivers: Which drivers depend on this enabler?
-- Type: Technology, Process, People, Culture, Partnership
+- Type: Technology/Systems, Process, People, Culture, Partnership

 **Best Practices**:
 - ✅ Enablers support multiple drivers (cross-cutting)